bertofurth/Seagate-Central-Samba/README_FIRMWARE_UPGRADE_METHOD.md

      NO_ENABLE_ROOT=1 ./make_seagate_firmware.sh .......

+#### Force su / root password change
+If you want to force a change to the Seagate Central's root password then set the FORCE_PW_CHANGE environment variable.
+This will mean that when the unit reboots after the upgrade the root password will be changed **once** to the randomly generated root password as displayed.
+For example

+     FORCE_PW_CHANGE=1 ./make_seagate_firmware.sh .......

 #### Remove the defunct TappIn service
 By default the script will disable and remove the TappIn remote access service on the Seagate Central.
 This service has been non